In this social media management guide, you’ll learn:

 The social media KPIs will tell clients two main things: a) how their social networks have performed and b) what their next steps should be.

-In other words, these social media metrics will back up your suggestions as you move forward in the strategy (more about this in the next section).
+In other words, these social media metrics will support your suggestions as you implement the strategy (more about this in the next section).

-If you’re running Facebook Insights, focus on these KPIs: Page views, total actions on page, total reactions on page, page engagement rate, page impressions, page organic impressions, and page paid impressions.
+If you’re running Facebook Insights, focus on these KPIs: Page views, total actions on the page, total reactions on the page, page engagement rate, page impressions, page organic impressions, and page paid impressions.

 Either scroll through the preset KPIs or enter them in the search field.
-Once you click it, DashThis will automatically add it within the report.
+Once you click it, DashThis will automatically add it to the report.

-Whereas for Instagram Insights, you’ll want to keep an eye on important metrics and KPIs that center around brand awareness: Follower growth, profile views, engagement review, likes, comments, and top-performing posts by engagement rate.
+For Instagram Insights, you’ll want to monitor important metrics and KPIs centered around brand awareness: follower growth, profile views, share of voice, engagement reviews, likes, comments, and top-performing posts by engagement rate.

-B2B clients that want an optimized LinkedIn page should monitor the number of followers, impressions, clicks on page, post actions over time, post likes, comments count, shares, and social interactions.
+B2B clients who want an optimized LinkedIn page should monitor the number of followers, impressions, and clicks on the page, post actions over time, post likes, comments count, shares, and social interactions.

 Click any of the preset LinkedIn KPIs, and DashThis will automatically grab the relevant data for your report.
-Pro Tip: If you need a refresher on what the KPIs mean, click the “i” icon.
+Pro Tip: If you need a refresher on KPIs, click the “i” icon.

 Set your marketing reporting on the right foot— display an executive summary at the top of your social media report:

-Effective reports go beyond the standard social media analytics.
-Smart and data-driven social media marketers will offer suggestions for improvements.
+Effective reports go beyond standard social media analytics.
+Smart, data-driven social media marketers will offer suggestions for improvements.

 Locate your desired KPIs and complete the following steps:

 Share your actionable insights within the report instead of explaining them in your email.
-When clients view the report in live mode, these value-packed notes will become visible.
+When clients view the report live, these value-packed notes will become visible.

-Use this opportunity to prove to your client that they’ll get massive ROI from working with you.
+Use this opportunity to prove to your clients that they’ll get massive ROI from working with you.

 You don’t just want to be a typical agency they hire.
 You want them to think of you as a partner and asset.

-Long gone are the days when you log in to Twitter, take a screenshot of the analytics, paste it in the spreadsheet... and repeat steps 1-3 for Instagram, Tiktok, and Facebook.
+Gone are the days when you logged in to Facebook, took a screenshot of the analytics, pasted it in the spreadsheet, and repeated steps 1-3 for Instagram, TikTok, and Linkedin.

-You can easily spend 30 minutes for each client every week on these social media platforms!
+For each client, you can easily spend 30 minutes weekly on these social media platforms!
 How much does that add up, say, in a month?
 Your time is better spent on more productive tasks.

-Scroll through the built-in KPIs under Preset Widgets.
-And click to add them, then drag and drop them anywhere you see fit in the social media report.
+Scroll through the built-in KPIs under Preset Widgets, click to add them, and drag and drop them anywhere you see fit in the social media report.

 All social media marketing dashboards include popular KPIs, saving you the extra steps of jumping from one platform to another.